 How Do Applications Work?

-You are currently reading the basic document of the Nette documentation.
-You will learn all the principle of web applications.
-Nice from A to Z, from the moment of birth until the last breath of the PHP script.
-After reading you will know:
+You are currently reading the foundational chapter of the Nette documentation.
+You will learn the complete principles behind how web applications work, from A to Z, from the moment a request is born until the PHP script completes execution.
+After reading, you will understand:

 - how it all works

-- what is Bootstrap, Presenter and DI container
+- what Bootstrap, Presenter, and the DI container are

 - what the directory structure looks like